Quispicanchi province

-Quispicanchi Province is one of thirteen provinces in the Cusco Region in the southern highlands of Peru.
+Quispicanchi is one of thirteen provinces in the Cusco Region in the southern highlands of Peru.

 Geography

-The Quispicanchi Province is bounded to the north by the Paucartambo Province and the Madre de Dios Region, to the east by the Puno Region, to the south by the Canchis Province, and to the west by the Acomayo Province, the Paruro Province and the Cusco Province.
+The province of Quispicanchi is bounded to the north by the province of Paucartambo and the Madre de Dios Region, to the east by the Puno Region, to the south by the province of Canchis, and to the west by the provinces of Acomayo, Paruro and Cusco.

 The Willkanuta mountain range traverses the province.
 Some of the highest peaks of the province are Ausangate, Chumpi and Qullpa Ananta.
 Other mountains are listed below:

 Siwinaqucha and Sinkrinaqucha belong to the largest lakes of the province.

 Political division

 The province is divided into twelve districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde).
-The districts, with their capitals in parenthesis, are:
+The districts, with their capitals in parentheses, are: